D-TACQ/ACQ400RELEASE/README.md

 ACQ400 firmware releases from 2019 on

  # INSTRUCTIONS
   0. Note any custom packages you have activated (FIRMWARE web page)
+   0. The update won't touch any customization you have in /mnt/local/, but if you haven't already backed up /mnt/local, now would be a good time

+    - scp -r root@UUT/mnt/local MYPC/UUT

   1. Download the release to a PC.
 Use a browser, wget won't work with https://

     - eg The 129 release: